piepdx/pie-cookbook/drafts/working-draft-tactical.md

 #### Non-resident Mentors

-Non-resident mentors are those mentors that typically assist an Accelerator.
-They are not present in the space on a regular basis.
-Rather, they are invited by staff to speak or meet with Founders.
+Non-resident mentors are the most common mentors for an Accelerator.
+They engage with the Accelerator on an as-needed basis.
+They do not reside in the Accelerator space.
+Rather, they are invited by staff to present or meet with Founders.

 Non-resident mentors run the gamut of experience from founders to subject matter experts to potential customers.
 Again, let's emphasize that it's **experience**, not **expertise**.
 Anyone has the potential to be a Mentor if applied properly.